BlockShangerous/Stellar-Lumens-Node-Red-StellarRed/README.md

 # Stellar-Lumens-Node-Red-StellarRed
-A node red flow for interacting with the Stellar Lumens Horizon API
+Node red flows for interacting with the Stellar Lumens Horizon API

 Connects with Stellar Horizon API to interact with the blockchain